rattanvansh/GenAI/README.md

 # GenAI
-Trained a model to detect numbers and characters based on feedback using train set data
+Trained a model to detect numbers and characters based on feedback using train data sets